-If you are a University employee who has selected the Virginia Retirement System (VRS) as your retirement plan, and have not opted out of VSDP, after your first year anniversary with the University, you are covered for certain short and long term disability benefits based on your number of years of state service.
+If you are a University employee who has selected the Virginia Retirement System (VRS) as your retirement plan, you will automatically be enrolled in the Virginia Sickness and Disability Plan (VSDP).
+After one year of employment, VSDP covers you with short-term and long-term disability.
+More information can be found at Varetire.org.